 If you’re hoping for a more budget hotel option, the Park Point Marina Inn is the place.
 Not only is the location right on the marina a perfect location in Duluth, but it’s also got an indoor pool, hot tub, and sauna.

 Also, there’s a daily buffet breakfast to make sure you start your sightseeing day off on the right foot.

 There are some attractions in every city that are the creme of the crop, the best of the best, the must-dos.

-Enjoy this list of the best things to do in Duluth for ideas of where to start your planning and what to priortize if you don’t have much time.
+Enjoy this list of the best things to do in Duluth for ideas of where to start your planning and what to prioritize if you don’t have much time.

 This free museum in Duluth’s Canal Park is a fantastic collection of exhibits telling the story of the history of Duluth and Lake Superior and is one of the best free things to do in Duluth.

 Visit the historically accurate replica cabins, see the three story steam engine, and use interactive models to engage with the local area.

 Donations to the museum go to the upkeep of the building and staffing, and this is a great way to learn a bit more about the commercial trading on Lake Superior and the settlers around it over the years.